Paradoxdotexe/vade-mecum/src/pages/docs/vale_of_myths.md

 | Perception | **Vengeful Eagle** | Nature 2    | Spend 2 BP to summon an eagle to attack a target, dealing 4D6 damage.                              |
 | Perception | **Rushing Bear**   | Nature 3    | Spend 3 BP to summon a bear to attack a target, dealing 6D6 damage.                                |
 | Perception | **Pack of Wolves** | Nature 3    | Spend 3 BP to summon a pack of wolves to attack up to three targets.
 Each target takes 2D6 damage. |

-# 2. Races

-The Vale is home to five intelligent races: humans, elves, dwarves, halflings, and fey.

-## Human

-Humans thrive on adaptability and ambition, forming the backbone of society through their resourcefulness and drive.
-Their strength lies in their versatility and innovation, allowing them to excel in various disciplines, from magic to technology.
-However, their ambition often leads to internal conflicts and a susceptibility to self-destructive behavior, which can undermine their achievements and unity.

-Humans get 2 skill points to distribute into Intelligence.

-## Elf

-Elves are deeply connected to nature and the arcane, living in harmonious and often secluded communities that value tradition and the natural world.
-Their longevity grants them humble wisdom and the ability to perceive the world in ways that most other creatures cannot.
-Their weakness lies in their aloofness and a certain rigidity to change, which can isolate them from the outside world and make adaptation challenging.

-Elves get 2 skill points to distribute into Perception.

-## Dwarf

-Dwarves are renowned for their craftsmanship and sturdiness, dwelling in mountainous fortresses and underground cities built in the deepest parts of the world.
-Their strength is in their resilience, both physically and in their unwavering determination and loyalty.
-However, their insular and reluctant nature can lead to a lack of perspective and a vulnerability to being outmaneuvered.

-Dwarves get 2 skill points to distribute into Strength.

-## Halfling

-Halflings are a small, nimble race known for their love for comfort and peace, often living in tight-knit communities in the countryside or within the hidden nooks of larger cities.
-Their strength lies in their incredible agility and surprising luck, allowing them to navigate through challenges and dangers with ease and grace.
-However, their size and non-confrontational nature make them vulnerable in physical and social situations.

-Halflings get 2 skill points to distribute into Dexterity.

-## Fey

-The Fey race, with their otherworldly charm and enigmatic personalities, influence the world through diplomacy and government.
-Their strength lies in their grounded nature and their ability to sway the hearts of those around them with their irresistible charisma.
-However, their manipulative behavior and capricious nature often leads to unpredictable interactions, making alliances with them as fleeting as their moods.

-Fey get 2 skill points to distribute into Charisma.

 # 3. Items